nv-morpheus/morpheus-experimental/asset-clustering/README.md

 This saves trained model files under `../models` directory.
 Then the inference script can load the models for future inferences.

 ### How To Use This Model
+Combined with host data from DOCA AppShield, this model can be used to detect phishing URLs.
+A training notebook is also included so that users can update the model as more labeled data is collected.
+This model is based just on the URL: processing the structure of the URL and words in the URL.
+Many malicious URLs seem legitimate and are impossible to detect with our features, thus the recall is limited.
+We can improve the model by adding WHOIS (https://who.is/) and VirusTotal (https://www.virustotal.com/) infromation about the URL.

 ### Input
+Snapshots of URL plugins collected from DOCA AppShield

 ### Output
+Processes with URLs classified as phishing or non-phishing

 #### Out-of-scope use cases
 N/A